 Filing a personal injury claim after a boating accident must be done quickly in order to meet Georgia’s statute of limitations which is only two years from the date of injury or from the date the injury was discovered.
 If you fail to file within the two years, you lose the right to do so.

-You need a skilled boating accident attorney in Albany to help you through this process.
+You need a skilled Albany boating accident attorney to help you through this process.
 We have dealt with many types of these cases and know how to build a strong case so your claim is successful.

 Call Roden Law right now at 1-844-RESULTS.